SciBiteLtd/centree-devops/README.md

 Use this guide to help you  run a full standalone version of CENtree from the same server or computer.

+For more advancing topics, please check the [wiki](https://github.com/SciBiteLtd/centree-devops/wiki).

 ## Minimum Requirements

 * Docker engine